 Chaga – King of Mushrooms.
 Wow, What a grand name for a fungus, right?
 But chaga mushroom, or Inonotus obliquus, is a type of medicinal fungus that boasts some amazing health benefits.
 In fact, its name comes from the Russian word for mushroom.
 It typically grows on birch trees in extremely cold climates, such as Siberia, parts of Canada, and Alaska.
-Chagas are lumpy, and their exterior has an appearance similar to burnt charcoal.
+These woody chunks look like burnt charcoal.
 If you see one on a tree, in fact, you might at first assume you’re looking at a piece of charred tree trunk.
 These large, blackened mushrooms have been referred to as “black gold”, and rightly so, for all the various health benefits they can offer!
-(1) Read below to learn more about chaga mushroom benefits!
+(1) Read below to learn more about chaga mushroom health benefits!